Positives

 Speed

-You can go faster with this than the Mountain Twin, for sure, and it can point it.
+You can definitely go faster with this than the Mountain Twin, and it can point it for an almost true twin.
 It’s more for going straight for short periods to launch off a kicker, but it does super well for a directional twin.

 Turning Experience/Carving

-The turn initiation is medium-ish bordering on Med/Fast, but it’s not as quick and as easy as the 159 Frontier is.
-I personally like the more turny feel of the Frontier, and it carves harder, too, but this does a little better than the Mountain Twin.
+The turn initiation is medium-ish, bordering on Med/Fast, but it’s not as quick and easy as the 159 Frontier.
+I like the more turny feel of the Frontier, and it carves harder, too, but this does a little better than the Mountain Twin.

 Powder